-The second major change under the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 abolishes debtors' right to propose their own Chapter 13 repayment plans and substitutes a new procedure that determines how much they must repay.
+The second major change under the Bankruptcy Abuse Prevention and Consumer Protection Act abolishes debtors' right to propose their own Chapter 13 repayment plans and substitutes a uniform procedure that determines their repayment obligations.
 Debtors must now use 100 percent of their "disposable income" for five years to repay, where BAPCPA defines disposable income as the difference between debtors' average monthly family income during the six months prior to filing and a new income exemption.
 The income exemption is based on Internal Revenue Service procedures for collecting from delinquent taxpayers and, for each debtor, it determines an allowance for living expenses.
 Debtors receive an allowance for housing and utilities that varies by metropolitan area; for example it covers expenditures up to a maximum of \$986 per month in Charleston, West Virginia, and \$1,763 per month in Boston, Massachusetts.
 They also receive a transport allowance that depends on the number of vehicles the debtor's family owns (up to two) and local gasoline prices.
 For two-car families, the allowance in Boston is \$1,185 per month.
 Debtors also receive an allowance for food, clothing and personal care that varies with income.
 For three-person families, the maximum allowance ranges from \$830 per month if family income is below \$10,000 per year to \$1,368 per month if family income exceeds \$70,000 per year.
-A number of other types of expenditure are added to the income exemption, including the full amount of debtors' expenditures on taxes (except property taxes); mandatory retirement contributions; child support payments; education expenses up to \$125/month per child; uninsured health care costs; child care costs; the cost of term life, disability, homeowners', and health insurance; contributions to charity; contributions to the care of elderly or disabled relatives; the costs of telecommunications and home security; and the cost of repaying secured debt.
-These components are summed to determine each debtor's income exemption.
-For details of the means test and the income exemption, see http://www.usdoj.gov/ust/eo/bapcpa/meanstesting.htm.
+A number of other types of expenditure are added to the income exemption, including the full amount of debtors' expenditures on taxes (except property taxes); mandatory retirement contributions; child support payments; education expenses up to \$125/month per child; uninsured health care costs; child care costs; the cost of term life, disability, ho meowners', and health insurance; contributions to charity; contributions to the care of elderly or disabled relatives; the costs of telecommunications and home security; and the cost of repaying secured debt.
+For details of the means test and the income exemption, see